 Chemotherapy for Chronic Myelomonocytic Leukemia (CMML)

-This type of treatment is useful for chronic myelomonocytic leukemia (CMML), because the leukemia cells are not just in one part of the body.
+This type of treatment is useful for chronic myelomonocytic leukemia (CMML) because the leukemia cells are not just in one part of the body.
 Chemo can help kill the leukemia cells in the bone marrow and allow normal ones to grow back.

 Hydroxyurea

 Because the main effect of hydroxyurea is to lower blood cell counts, anyone taking this drug will need to have their blood counts checked regularly.
-Other side effects are usually mild and can include mouth sores, skin rash or changes in color, and nail changes.

 Hypomethylating agents